AutomationSolutionz/automationsolutionz.github.io/docs/actions/web/navigate-back.md

 ---

 ## Purpose
-This action simulates the browser's **back** button, enabling navigation to the previous page in the browser history.
+This action simulates the browser's **back** button, enabling navigation to the previous page in the browser's history.
 It functions the same as pressing the browser's **back** button to return to the last visited page.

 ---